30 August, 2023

 Taking you from the city vibes of Auckland to the rural views of the Bombay Hills, a quirky little town and perhaps lunch spot in Tirau, the chic coffee culture and walking trails in Cambridge, to the geysers and volcanic craters of along the Thermal Explorer.
 If you’re looking for an afternoon of relaxation, don’t forget to visit one of the natural geothermal spas.

-The Coromandel Region of New Zealand has a sort of low-key vibe, and everyone is very chilled out.
+Of course, we won't skip the Coromandel on this trip, a classic New Zealand road trip destination and easy to reach from Auckland.
+The Coromandel region of New Zealand has a sort of low-key vibe, and everyone is very chilled out.
 There’s not much to do regarding activities (as such anyway), but the endless nature allows for you to create your own fun and you’ll not struggle to find a decent hiking trail.
 Take the drive from the small town of Thames and enjoy nothing but sandy beaches, rolling hillsides and pretty coastlines along the way.
 Visit in December, and you’ll get to witness the gorgeous red hues of the Pohutukawas tree in full bloom.
-This is the ultimate motorhome road trip if you want to explore North Island.
+This is the ultimate campervan road trip if you want to explore North Island.

 While this route is only 93 miles long but it’s still a very iconic drive.
 One that hasn’t been designed for the faint-hearted.
 Built on colonial bridle paths formed centuries ago, the Forgotten World Highway is kind of… well, forgotten.
 It’s rather remote and there are some tricky turns along the way, so if you don’t mind a bit of a rollercoaster ride, this road trip might be right up your street.